 In recent years, with the help of the Estonian Architects’ Association’s Good Public Space programme, new and attractive urban spaces have been built in Estonian small towns.
 Now that the town squares have been built, the locals need to think about how to proceed.
 These squares will only be filled with life if people want to spend time there.
 But what makes a space into a place where people want to spend their time?

-The exhibition features eight themes that will help cities create good places.
+The exhibition featured eight themes that will help cities create good places.
 In addition, the exhibition is accompanied by a practical compass (originally called the Place Standard.
 How Good Is Our Place?).
 This is an award-winning, freeware methodology that provides locals with a simple framework for assessing the quality of the public spaces in their hometowns and organising discussions about space.

 Curator: Kairi Tilga, Estonian Cooperation Assembly